Myths and truths of Japanese vending machines - Part 2

 Part one of this blog series introduces the history of Japanese vending machines.

 Before the Internet, rumors took longer to spread, but rumors also took hold on a whole other level.
-Who has not heard the story about vending machines selling women’s used underwear?
-So famous did this «rumor» become, that today you will find novelty machines selling factory made «used underwear» in Tokyo.
+Who hasn't heard the story about vending machines selling used women's underwear?
+So famous did this «rumor» become that today you will find novelty machines selling factory-made «used underwear» in Tokyo.

-The economic boom in Japan made for extreme excess.
+The economic boom in Japan led to extreme excess.
 At times, Japanese pop culture and fashion could be described as gasoline on the fire of 1980s flamboyance.
-That some kinky company saw it fit to make a perverted vending machine is perhaps not so far fetched?
+That some kinky company saw it fit to make a perverted vending machine is perhaps not so far-fetched?

-«It caused uproar among concerned parents of panty-selling teenagers»
+«It caused an uproar among concerned parents of panty-selling teenagers.»

 This government action might substantiate the myth of the panty-vending machine.
-Or, it might just be the case that a novelty item started the rumor in the first place.
+Alternatively, it may be that a novelty item sparked the rumor in the first place.
 We might never know.
-At least the old chicken or egg-question got an updated twist for future generations: What came first, rumor of dirty panty-machines, or novelty panties?
+At least the old chicken-or-egg question got an updated twist for future generations: What came first, the rumor of dirty panty machines, or novelty panties?

-In rural areas, or desolate streets, the vending machines might be far apart, but in central areas they are as dependable as the rising sun.
-And since most populated areas in Japan, are as crowded as any central area in my own country of Norway, by «central area» in this context, I mean everywhere.
+In rural areas or on desolate streets, the vending machines might be far apart, but in central regions, they are as dependable as the rising sun.
+And since most populated areas in Japan are as crowded as any central area in my own country of Norway, by «central area» in this context, I mean everywhere.

-Part three in this blog series dives into the moral aspect of keeping Japanese vending machines on the streets of Japan.
+Part three of this blog series dives into the moral aspect of keeping Japanese vending machines on the streets of Japan.

 Sources